Chris Glaser (activist)

-Chris Glaser has been an activist in the movement for full inclusion of LGBT Christians in the Presbyterian Church (U.S.A.), or PCUSA, for over 30 years.
+Chris Glaser has been an activist in the movement for full inclusion of LGBTQ Christians in the Presbyterian Church (U.S.A.), or PCUSA, for over 30 years.
 He is currently a minister in the Metropolitan Community Church, or MCC.

 Education

 Glaser graduated from Yale University Divinity School with a M.Div. degree in 1977.
 While still a student there in 1974, he formed a support group for gay Christians.
 In 1976, during an intern at University of Pennsylvania, he founded a peer counseling service for gay and lesbian people.

 From 1976 to 1977, he served as the only openly gay man on the Presbyterian Task Force to Study Homosexuality, and the rejection of its gay tolerant conclusions by the Church meant that Glaser himself was refused ordination as clergy by the Presbyterian Church (USA) in 1978.

 Presbyterian ministry

 After leaving Yale without his ordination, he created and served (from 1978 to 1987) as Director of Lazarus Project, a ministry of reconciliation between the church and the lesbian and gay community in Los Angeles, funded by the Presbyterian Church (USA).
 He also worked with as a national coordinator and editor for Presbyterians for Lesbian and Gay Concerns (now known as More Light Presbyterians) and their newsletter, More Light Update.